Skaidon/clingen/README.md

 ### `npm run start`

-Same as above, but with out the React Devtools opening.
+Same as above, but without the React Devtools opening.